RandomiaGaming/CVA/README.md

-# CVA - (Continuoum Vectorgraphic Animation)
+# CVA - (Continuum Vectorgraphic Animation)
-CVA or (Continuoum Vectorgraphic Animation) is a framework for creating animated vector graphics and then rendering them into traditional rastored video or image files.
+CVA or (Continuum Vectorgraphic Animation) is a framework for creating animated vector graphics and then rendering them into traditional rastored video or image files.